View Search Agent performance reports

 To create the c_answergenerated dimension, the settings are as follows:

-You can quickly create a report to analyze the performance of your Search Agent implementation by using the preconfigured Generative Answering Performance dashboard template.
+You can quickly create a report to analyze the performance of your Search Agent implementation by using the preconfigured Search Agent Performance dashboard template.

 1. If you haven’t done so already, add the custom dimensions to your Coveo organization.

-2. Add a dashboard using the Generative Answering Performance template.
+2. Add a report dashboard using the preconfigured Search Agent Performance template.

 Search Agent analytics events

-This section lists the custom Coveo Analytics events for the Search Agent.
+This section lists the custom Coveo Analytics events that the Search Agent logs for the actions that users perform on the Search Agent component.

 Value Event